deeplearning4j/deeplearning4j/word2vec.md

 ![Alt text](../img/word2vec_diagrams.png)

 When the feature vector assigned to a word cannot be used to accurately predict that word's context, the components of the vector are adjusted.
+Each word's context in the corpus is the *teacher* sending error signals back to adjust the feature vector.
 The vectors of words judged similar by their context are nudged closer together by adjusting the numbers in the vector.

 Just as Van Gogh's painting of sunflowers is a two-dimensional mixture of oil on canvas that *represents* vegetable matter in a three-dimensional space in Paris in the late 1880s, so 500 numbers arranged in a vector can represent a word or group of words.

 Those numbers locate each word as a point in 500-dimensional vectorspace.
+Spaces of more than three dimensions are difficult to visualize.
 (Geoff Hinton, teaching people to imagine 13-dimensional space, suggests that students first picture 3-dimensional space and then say to themselves: "Thirteen, thirteen, thirteen." :)

 A well trained set of word vectors will place similar words close to each other in that space.
 The words *oak*, *elm* and *birch* might cluster in one corner, while *war*, *conflict* and *strife* huddle together in another.